P-Layer-app/download/README.md

 Open with `Rotator` button in Studio.

-Rotator has 4 tabs:
+Rotator has 5 tabs:

 1. `Clock Editor`
 2. `Categories`
+3. `Week Grid`
-3. `Schedule`
+4. `Schedule`
-4. `Generation Log`
+5. `Generation Log`

 ## 10.1 Clock Editor

 Goal:

-1. Build hour template (clock) from categories and break markers.
+1. Build hour template (clock) from categories.
 2. Add repeating elements such as jingles.
+3. Configure global station breaks that apply to all clocks.

 How to create a clock:

 1. Enter name in `CLOCK NAME`.
 2. Drag categories from right `CATEGORIES` panel into `CLOCK SLOTS`.
-3. Add break slots from `BREAKS` panel if needed.
-4. Reorder slots with drag&drop.
+3. Reorder category slots with drag&drop.
+4. Configure global break settings in `BREAKS`.
 5. Click `Save`.

 Result:

 1. Clock is saved and available in Schedule generation.
+2. Active global breaks are automatically used across all clocks.

 Extra actions:

 1. `New` — new unsaved draft.
 2. `Delete` — delete selected clock.
-3. In `BREAKS`, you can set custom names for Break1..Break5.
+3. Breaks are no longer drag-positioned manually inside the clock.
-4. In `BREAKS`, each Break1..Break5 also has `Allow crossfade`:
+4. In `BREAKS`, each Break1..Break5 has:
+   - active checkbox (turns that break on or off globally for the whole station)
+   - start-minute field in `:00`, `:15`, `:30` format
+   - custom name
+   - `Allow crossfade`
+5. `These positions apply to all clocks.` means break timing and active state are global.
+6. If you change a break minute, the app automatically recalculates its position in all clocks.
+7. `Allow crossfade`:
    - enabled -> regular break crossfade/fixed overlap may be used for items inside that break
    - disabled -> break items switch without crossfade
-5. Smart silence crossfade is still not used inside break sessions.
+8. Smart silence crossfade is still not used inside break sessions.
+9. Clock wheel now shows adaptive category labels and narrow break wedges for clearer break boundaries.

 ## 10.2 Categories